UzL-ITS/tdxdown/docs/README.md

 Examples for such an attacker are the cloud service provider itself, a state level agency (e.g. secret services) or well funded hackers which obtain system level access to machines that host TDs or other enclaves protected by a TEE.

-We disagree with the statement from the BSI (German Federal Office for Information Security) in an article on [heise.de](https://www.heise.de/news/Forscher-entdecken-Schwachstellen-in-Intels-Trust-Domain-Extensions-9974224.html), claiming that our attack would require physical access.
+Physical access is thus not required.
+We do not agree with the assessment made by the BSI expert mentioned in the [heise.de](https://www.heise.de/news/Forscher-entdecken-Schwachstellen-in-Intels-Trust-Domain-Extensions-9974224.html) article, which states the contrary.

 ## Are there countermeasures?